-With support from The Amsterdam Collective Casa de Cultura, Tohmajärvi Residency and Laajasalon opisto I have collected people’s personal experiences with climate change.
-This is a portion of the many interviews.
-The process continues with Jamaica Flux: Workspaces and Windows 2021.
+With support from The Amsterdam Collective Casa de Cultura, Jamaica Center for Arts and Learning, Laajasalon opisto and Tohmajärvi Residency I have collected people’s personal experiences with climate change.
+Funding has been made possible by Finlandia Foundation National and The Puffin Foundation.

 Education is important in teaching people about climate change.
 People also need activities that can show them and inform them how to do things better.
 We can start by convincing the people that we care about.